zackhanni/soundslikesoma/_services/recording-studios.md

 - Custom Beat Production
 - <a href="/services/gearlist/" target="Gear List">State-Of-The-Art Audio Equipment</a>

 Studio B is an intimate recording space with a strong red glow throughout.
-This private **sound studio** is also a treated, rentable space for producers which includes 10 inch speakers that BUMP when you need them to.
+This private **sound studio** is also a treated, rentable space for producers, which includes 10-inch speakers that BUMP when you need them to.

 All Sessions booked will be run by engineer Gage Bingham, who is ready to professionally track and mix your song for radio and all digital streaming platforms.